What is a Mandible Fracture?

 Treatment of Mandibular Fractures

-A dental specialist treats mandibular fractures.
+A dental specialist, like your Ferndale cosmetic dentist, treats mandibular fractures.
 This treatment may involve surgery depending upon the severity.
 Your jaw might also need to be wired shut for a short time while the jaw joints heal.
 This might take four to six weeks before the wires are removed.
 Once that occurs, physical therapy is ordered to rebuild strength in the jaw joints and muscles.

 During treatment, anti-inflammatory medications are used to decrease pain or discomfort.
 You might also need to take antibiotics to prevent any bone infection.
 Liquid-only diets are required because you won’t be able to chew with wires in place.

 The best way to protect your mouth is to seek immediate treatment for any injury to the mouth.
 Having a mandibular fracture requires prompt attention for the best outcome.
-Call Cosmetic Dentist in Ferndale if you’re experiencing any of the symptoms.
+Call our cosmetic Dentist in Ferndale if you’re experiencing any of the symptoms.